BANNING RANCH CONSERVANCY BOARD OF DIRECTORS

 Terry Welsh is a physician and dedicated coastal open space activist.
 After working with the Bolsa Chica effort, he founded the Sierra Club Banning Ranch Park and Preserve Task Force and has served as its chairperson since 1999.
 He has served as president of the Banning Ranch Conservancy since its creation in 2008.
 Terry can also be reached at (714) 719-2148.

-Debby Koken has been involved in efforts to preserve Banning Ranch for the last 10 years.
+Debby Koken has been involved in efforts to protect the Randall Preserve for the last 10 years.
 She is also a Life Member of the Sierra Club, a supporter of the Society for the Protection of Nature in Israel, and is a graduate of the Back To Natives/US Forest Service Restoration training.

 Carol Lind earned her B.A. from Pitzer College where she first became interested in protecting and preserving the environment.
 Carol’s professional career has been as a consultant in residential real estate and she recognizes the need to create sustainable neighborhoods which are appropriately sized and designed to exist in concert with the natural habitat and community infrastructure.
 She is a long-time member of the Sierra Club and has long supported a myriad of environmental groups & causes.
-Carol’s family has been involved in West Newport for over sixty years.
-As such, it is only natural that Carol’s environmental concerns would focus upon the future preservation of the natural habitats of the Banning Ranch.
+Her family has been involved in West Newport for over 60 years.
+As such, it is only natural that Carol’s environmental concerns would focus upon the future preservation of the natural habitats of the Randall Preserve.

 Cynthia D’Agosta recently retired from a 30+ year career as a Landscape Architect and Urban Park Planner.
 Her most recent position was with the City of Costa Mesa, serving as the Fairview Park Administrator.
 During her career, Cynthia led efforts to preserve urban open spaces and facilitate community participation in the complex coordination processes required to plan for these lands.
 Her work has brought together multi-jurisdictional entities, regulatory agencies, elected officials, NGO’s, and a variety of stakeholders in multi-year planning efforts.
 She has conducted Master Plan facilitation and Project Management for the Los Angeles and San Gabriel Rivers as the River Division Chief for MRCA and Senior Park Planner for LA County Parks; been a Park Planner at Acadia National Park, Maine; filled the role of first Executive Director for the San Francisquito Creek JPA, Menlo Park; and has led two CA non-profits.